Our staff will respond to your query promptly and provide detailed information to your questions.

 - Overnight in a Glass Igloo, including a private sauna within the igloo.

-- Stay within the amazing Ranua Wildlife Park and meet the creatures of the Arctic.
+- Stay within the Ranua Wildlife Park and meet the creatures of the Arctic.
 Using modern & expertly crafted enclosures, see animals such as polar bears, moose, golden eagles, Arctic foxes, otter, lynx, elk and deer in the snow setting.
 Grab a sled for quick & fun travel around the zoo.

 - Relax in contemporary style log cabins, suitable for families and groups.